 3.3.11.
-In the case of LT or C type tyres, an indication, by the "PSI" index, of the inflation pressure to be adopted for the load/speed endurance tests.
-A table showing the relationship among "PSI" and "kPa" units is listed in Annex 4.
+In the case of LT or C type tyres, an indication, by the Pressure index (“PSI”), of the inflation pressure to be adopted for the load/speed endurance tests.
+A table showing the relationship among Pressure index (“PSI”) and "kPa" units is listed in Annex 4.

 3.3.12.
 In the case of LT or C type tyres classified as "traction tyre", the inscription "TRACTION" ;